isieo/adbFS/README.md

     mkdir ~/droid

-Until i fix the startup bug, before mounting you need to run adb once to start the daemon.
+Before mounting you need to run adb once to make sure that the daemon is started (will be fixed eventually):

     adb shell ls